findkit/findkit/packages/docs/docs/ui/advanced/routing.md

 TODO: full example of the custom backend usage

-## Reserved query parameters {#reserved_query_parameters}
+## Reserved query parameters {#reserved-query-parameters}

-Because Findkit state is stored in URL, the param keys need to be unambigious.
+Because Findkit state is stored in URL, the param keys need to be unambiguous.
-Because there can be one or more Findkits in a page this is true between instances.
+Because there can be one or more Findkits in a page this is also true between instances.

 Findkit reserves these query parameters: